mess-clarifai/hackday-covid19-xrays/README.md

 # hackday-covid19-xrays
 Work related to the COVID-19 X-Ray Project

+## Use

+In order to use the application you will need to have access to the Clarifai application.
+Please feel free to reach out to the creator for access.

 ## Sources:
 Images used for this project were gathered from two sources: